CapMousse/Nagrant/README.md

 ## Requirements

 Before using Nagrant, you must install Vagrant and any supported virtualization software (Virtualbox, VMWare or Parallels).

+## Root

+The `root` property is used to launch the node deamon.
+It must point the folder where you want to launch your nodejs server.
+By default, it use the same value as the default shared folder.

 ## Folders